-- As fast as 115 MPH (185 KMH)
+As fast as 115 MPH (185 KMH)

 This technology is constantly being improved, and so are drone racing.
 It is actually a real sport.
 Yes, you heard it.
 Drone racing is a sport.
-There are many racing leagues/organizations (specially around in the US) that are helping drone racing to become a bigger and more exciting sport.
+There are many racing leagues/organizations (especially around in the US) that are helping drone racing to become a bigger and more exciting sport.

-Who should use racing drones
+Who should use racing drones?

-Well, a lot of people buy racing drones to get into the drone racing.
+Well, a lot of people buy racing drones to get into drone racing.
 But you can also have a racing drone for fun.
-Because, let’s be honest, speed is fun.
+Because let’s be honest, speed is fun.
 People look at drones and imaging advanced camera drones that can take great pictures and so on.
 They forget that drones (smaller quadcopters) mainly was founded for fun and as a hobby.

 What to consider, before buying a racing drone

 Here are some specifications to be aware of, before buying a racing drone:

 Speed: You need to know how fast it can go.
 It is, after all, a RACING drone.

 Weight: The lighter the better.
 As goes for any vehicle trying to make it in the racing world.

 Maneuverability: You are going to fly fast, so it is important that the drone has great maneuverability.
 It has to respond very, very fast to your commands be able to turn right, left, up, and down fast and with ease.